Crowned Sea Urchin

 Crowned Sea Urchin, Centrostephanus coronatus.
 Urchin collected from a tidal pool in the greater Los Cabos area, Baja California Sur, July 2009.
 Size: 10.0 cm (3.9 inches).
 Test: 4.0 cm (1.6 inches) x 4.0 cm (1.6 inches).

-Phylogeny: The Crowned Sea Urchin, Centrostephanus coronatus, is a member of the Diadematidae Family of Poisonous Sea Urchins.
-This species is also known as the Coronado’s Urchin or the Long-spined Urchin, and in Mexico as erizo Coronado.
+Phylogeny: The Crowned Sea Urchin, Centrostephanus coronatus (Verrill, 1867), is a member of the Diadematidae Family of Sea Urchins.
+The genus Centrostephanus is one of seven genera in the Diadematidae Family and there are eight species in the Centrostephanus Genus.
+They are also known as Coronado’s Urchin and the Long-spined Urchin, and in Mexico as Erizo Coronado.
+The genus name Centrostephanus comes from the Greek words meaning “center crown”.
+The species name coronatus is Latin and also means “crown”.

 Morphology: In its adult form, the Crowned Sea Urchin body is black with a bluish hue at the base of the spines.
-These long and serrated spines are approximately two to three times as long as the diameter of the teste.
+These long and serrated spines are approximately two to three times as long as the diameter of the test.
 The spines of the juvenile forms are banded with purplish-brown and yellow.
 Adults may be without banding on the spines, but typically have brown banding with lighter red or purple colors distally.
 They have five clusters of small spines surrounding the mouth.
 The test diameter can reach a maximum of 6.3 cm (2.5 inches) and their longest spines can be 12.5 cm (5.0 inches) in length, reaching about 17.5 cm (6.9 inches) combined.
+This species can be confused with the Mexican Diadema Urchin, Diadema mexicanum, which has solid color spines rather than multi-color spines.

 Habitat and Distribution: The Crowned Sea Urchin can be found in crevasses, coral, and under rocks during the day.
 They emerge at night to feed.
-They inhabit the intertidal zone of depths up to 125 m (410 feet).
-In Mexican waters the Crowned Sea Urchin is a resident of the Pacific and found in all coastal water from the Channel Islands, California to the Galapagos Islands.
-However, they are only found along the northwest coast of Baja following El Niño events.
+They inhabit the intertidal zone, and to depths up to 125 m (410 feet).
+Crowned Sea Urchins are a subtropical to tropical Eastern Pacific species.
+The Crowned Sea Urchin is found in all Mexican waters of the pacific Ocean with the exception that following El Niño events they are limited to the northwest coast of the Baja Peninsula.
 In 2016, a Crowned Sea Urchin was found in Monterey Bay, California.

 Diet: As nocturnal creatures, they appear at night to feed, often remaining within a few feet of their shelters.
-Their diet is primarily carnivorous, consuming algae, bryozoans, sponges and tunicates.
+Their diet is omnivorous, consuming algae, bryozoans, sponges and tunicates.

-Reproduction: Like all other sea urchins, this species is gonochoric.
+Reproduction: Like all other sea urchins, this species is gonochoric (male or female for life).
+They reproduce sexually through broadcast spawning, with external fertilization.
+The fertilized eggs hatch into planktonic larvae, and after several months, settle to the bottom and metamorphose into juvenile sea urchins.
 The reproductive spawning cycle occurs monthly, and presumed to be related to tidal rhythms or lunar cycles.

 Synonym: Echinodiadema coronata.